MSSkowron/AGH-Course-Distributed-Systems/README.md

 # DistributedSystems

 This repository contains the solutions to the homework assignments for the course "Distributed Systems".
-The homework assignments cover topics such as sockets, REST, and actor model.
+The homework assignments cover topics such as sockets, REST, actor model and middleware.

 - [**Lab1: Socket Programming**](./Lab1/)